Nervous about bringing your new pet home? Don’t be! The video below is a guide to bringing your pet home for the first time.

-Bringing home your new furry family member is an exciting time, but it can be overwhelming for your new dog.
-Remember, while your dog is new to you, everything is new to him.
-Be patient and gentle with him, and make introductions slowly and carefully.
+Bringing a puppy home is an exciting time, but it can be overwhelming for your new dog.
+Remember, while your dog is new to you, everything is new to them.
+Be patient and gentle with them, and make introductions slowly and carefully.
 Here are some helpful tips to make this transition as smooth as possible for both your dog and your family.

 Meeting Your Children

-Before introducing your children to your new dog, explain to them that dogs are sensitive, living animals with feelings like theirs.
-Your dog may feel nervous, just like they feel when meeting someone new, so they need to be careful not to scare him.
-Explain that they should be very gentle when petting him, and never pull on his tail or ears, grab or hug him or make loud noises around him.
+Before introducing your dog to a baby or other children, explain to them that dogs are sensitive, living animals with feelings like theirs.
+Your dog may feel nervous, just like they feel when meeting someone new, so they need to be careful not to scare them.
+Explain that they should be very gentle when petting them, and never pull on their tail or ears, grab or hug them or make loud noises around them.

 Introduce your children to your new dog gradually in short, supervised sessions.
 Have them practice giving slow, gentle pets without being too rough or loud.
 To a small dog or puppy, children can seem large and a little scary.
 Having your children sit on the floor for the first few play sessions can help small dogs and puppies feel more secure.
 Involve your children in your dog’s training, and allow them to give your dog treats.
 This will help your dog make positive associations with your children.

 Meeting Your Other Dog(s)